 The creation of mechanisms for Yemeni women’s inclusion

-In mid-2018, the Yemeni women’s Technical Advisory Group (TAG) was created by the Office of the Special Envoy with the involvement of UNWomen and the Pact.
-The TAG is comprised of eight Yemeni women.
-Initially, three women were drawn from the Pact, and the remaining five members were drawn from elsewhere (although today five TAG members are also Pact members).
+In mid-2018, the Yemeni women’s Technical Advisory Group (TAG) was created by the Office of the Special Envoy with the support of UN Women and the Pact.
+The TAG is currently comprised of eight Yemeni women.
+Three women were drawn from the Pact, and the remaining five members were drawn from elsewhere (in mid-2020 five are also Pact members).

 TAG members consist of women with diverse backgrounds ranging from economics to human rights to governance, as well as women with experience in politics.
 TAG members are frequently engaged in consultations on policy issues based on their particular expertise.